Teens And Drunk Driving

 Safe driving habits should always be a part of the learning experience of teenage drivers.
 You have to emphasize the repercussions and implications of various driving situations including drunk driving.
 Your intention is not really to sow fear in their hearts but to make them aware of what the mixture of teens and drunk driving can do to them and others.

 Parents and educators must also set the boundaries as far as the driving options of teens are concerned.
+Consider methods like parent-teen driving deals to set and enforce the “road rules” for new drivers.

 Put some restraints on teenage driving by enforcing driving curfews for them.
 This is normally done by limiting the times where teenagers are allowed to drive at night.